 Robin is passionate about engaging students’ interest in science.
 She has created many innovative lessons, from the cell parts role play to the popular sound and light stations lab.

 Robin holds a BA in Biology from Vassar College and completed her teacher training at San Francisco State University.
 She holds a single subject credential in life science with a supplemental in chemistry, as well as a multiple subject credential.
-She is currently serving as a Teacher on Special Assignment, working with her science department to implement the California Next Generation Science Standards integrated sequence for middle school.
+She served as a Teacher on Special Assignment for two years, working with her science department to implement the California Next Generation Science Standards integrated sequence for middle school.
+Her school was recently named a National Blue Ribbon school.

 Doug taught high school social studies for 13 years and then moved into the renewable energy field where he spent the next eleven years in Residential Solar Energy as a sales representative, trainer, and sales manager.